 It's common sense, but it's worth repeating: An office with a view beats a cubicle any day.

 Aviators may have a reputation for being bold, brash, and reckless, but this stereotype couldn't be further from the truth.

 The people in the aviation industry are a different breed.
 When you become a pilot, you instantly join a fraternity that transcends national borders and cultures.
 It's an instant family, complete with crazy uncles and holiday parties.

 As a new pilot, your new aviation friends will embrace you, help you, and support you.
 They'll make you never want to give up.

-The aviation industry is made up of extraordinary, unique people that share the passion of flying with a specific energy and enthusiasm that isn't seen anywhere else.
+The aviation industry is made up of extraordinary, unique people that share the passion for flying with specific energy and enthusiasm that isn't seen anywhere else.
 If you've ever been to Oshkosh, you've seen this energy in action.
 It's contagious – and a little bit crazy – but once you've been a part of it, there's no turning back.

 No joke.
 Becoming a pilot makes you smarter.
 You'll gain knowledge that you never thought you would need to know.
-You'll become a better planner, a logical decision maker, and a weather man.
+You'll become a better planner, a logical decision-maker, and a meteorologist.
 You'll learn good resource management, how to be patient and how to operate safely, with a sense of urgency.
 You'll learn to do math in your head quickly.
 (After all, when your life depends on it, you learn to do all kinds of things quickly.)

 It's Practical and Convenient